eclipse-sumo/sumo/docs/web/docs/Tutorials/index.md

 # Other

+## External courses and tutorials

-## Curso de Simulação em Mobilidade
-[Udemy tutorial](https://www.udemy.com/course/ferramenta-de-microssimulacao-de-trafego-sumo/) in Portuguese courtesy of Ednardo Ferreira.
+- [Curso de Simulação em Mobilidade](https://www.udemy.com/course/ferramenta-de-microssimulacao-de-trafego-sumo/): A Udemy tutorial in Portuguese courtesy of Ednardo Ferreira.
+- [Traffic Simulation for Planning Applications](https://roadwayvr.com/TrafficSimulationforPlanningApplications/) - Use traffic simulation as a planning decision tool to model, test, and justify better designs: A free 12-week course by Ahmad Mohammadi.

 ## ITSC 2015